 San Gorgonio Pass is surrounded by severe slopes associated with the San Bernardino and San Jacinto mountain ranges.
-This spectacular terrain is an integral part of the character and atmosphere of the Pass, providing a visual backdrop and containing important habitat and recreational resources.
+This spectacular terrain is an integral part of the character and atmosphere of the Pass, providing a visual integral part of the character and atmosphere of the Pass, providing a visual backdrop and containing important habitat and recreational resources.
 Many of these areas require special development standards and care to prevent erosion and landslides, preserve significant views, and minimize grading and scarring.
 The following policies are intended to protect life and property while maintaining the special character of the Pass.
 Figure 14, Steep Slope, depicts areas of steep slopes in this Area Plan.
 Also refer to Figure 15, Slope Instability, for areas of possible landslide.

-- PAP 20.1 Identify the ridgelines that provide a significant visual resource for the Pass through adherence to the Hillside Development and Slope section of the General Plan Land Use Element. - PAP 20.2 Protect life and property and maintain the character of the Pass through adherence to the Hillside Development and Slope section of the General Plan Land Use Element, and the Slope and Instability Hazards section of the General Plan Safety Element the Environmentally Sensitive Lands section of the Multipurpose Open Space Element and the policies found within the Rural Mountainous and Open Space land use designations of the Land Use Element.
+PAP 20.1 Identify the ridgelines that provide a significant visual resource for the Pass through adherence to the Hillside Development and Slope section of the General Plan Land Use Element.

+PAP 20.2 Protect life and property and maintain the character of the Pass through adherence to the Hillside Development and Slope section of the General Plan Land Use Element, the Slope and Instability Hazards section of the General Plan Safety Element the Environmentally Sensitive Lands section of the Multipurpose Open Space Element and the policies found within the Rural Mountainous and Open Space land use designations of the Land Use Element.